amos-kibet/toolbox/graphql/SchemaOrganization.md

 ### Importing fields

-You can also free up your Absinthe schema by moving your query fields to the types module, then pointing to them using the `import_fields` macro.
+You can also free up your Absinthe schema by moving your query fields to the fields module, then pointing to them using the `import_fields` macro.

 ```Elixir
 query do